Mages-Alliance/library/observatory/README.md

 - New measurement approaches develop
 - Templates are revised based on experience
 - Concepts may be extended or revised
+- New applications are discovered (like autonomous operation)

 **The Observatory grows through use.**